Localizing Unsynchronized Sensors with Unknown Sources: A Loss Insensitive to Offsets and Delays

 \subsection{Refinement by Levenberg-Marquardt}

 In general, solving the above semidefinite program gives point configurations which are good coarse approximations to the true geometry, although they are not good enough for most applications.
 The reason can be tracked down to the fact that after relaxing the rank constraints, the estimated matrices have higher rank than desired.
-Still, the positive semidefinite constraints constrain geometry sufficiently to get decent estimates.
+Still, the positive semidefinite constraints constrain geometry sufficiently to get decent estimates in many situations.
 One strategy would be to employ various rank minimization strategies.
 Informally, we tried this and it works decently but it is very slow.

 Instead, we propose to refine the output of the SDR using the Levenberg-Marquardt (LM) algorithm.
 It is fast, accurate, and it works better.
-We also note that simple gradient descent is \emph{much} slower.
+We have also empirically observed that simple gradient descent is \emph{much} slower requiring more iterations to converge.

 To derive the LM updates, we need to compute the Jacobian of the loss in order to linearize it.
 The loss

 can be written as

 where $f(\mR, \mS) = \mA \vdelta(\mR, \mS) - \vt$,